 This tool lets you translate plugins and themes directly from your WordPress dashboard.
 In addition to the in-browser editing, it offers integration with automatic translation services.

-Once you install and activate it on your site, you can begin using it by navigating to Loco Translate > Settings:
+Once you activate it on your site, you can begin using it by navigating to Loco Translate > Settings:

 Then you can translate plugins and themes by navigating to the Home tab:

 Simply click on the plugin or theme name to begin configuring the language settings for each.
 For more detailed guidance, you can refer to the plugin’s official documentation.

 Many website owners assume that you need to create multiple websites if you want to reach audiences that speak multiple languages.
 However, you translating your online store is actually quite simple when you use the right tools.